 They deposit $1,000 and have 100:1 leverage.
 They buy a currency pair but they don’t place a stop loss.
 They think the pair is going up, so they are willing to hold the trade until that happens (scary!).

-At the time of writing, the EURUSD is moving about 90 pips a day, and most of that movement occurs within about a 10 hour period.
+At the time of writing, the EURUSD is moving about 85 pips a day, and most of that movement occurs within about a 10-hour period.
 So in about 10 hours, this trader could lose almost their entire account most days, if trading this way.
 They could easily lose their entire account within 2 days.

 On the flip side, if the price rises 100 pips, they make $1,000 (100 pips x $10).
 They doubled their account.

 Brokers Offer Huge Leverage To Entice You

 Currencies don’t move like stocks.
-You will often hear stock swing traders talk about prices moving 20%, 40%, 100% within a few days or weeks of a cup and handle breakout, for example.
+You will often hear stock swing traders talk about prices moving 20%, 40%, or 100% within a few days or weeks of a cup and handle breakout, for example.

-Currencies tend to move 1% or less a day, and a 30% move over the course of a year would be a large move.
+Most major global currencies tend to move 1% or less a day, and a 30% move over the course of a year would be a huge move.

 That’s one of the reasons that forex brokers offer high leverage.
 The high leverage allows traders to capitalize on smaller price moves using larger amounts of capital.
-Without leverage, trading forex wouldn’t be worthwhile.
+Without leverage, trading forex wouldn’t be worthwhile for most retail traders.

 There’s also another reason.
 Forex brokers often target clients with small amounts of capital.
 They do this by offering high leverage and giving traders with less than several thousand dollars the ability to trade.
 You can’t trade $100 in any other market effectively, but with leverage in the forex market, you can.